chriskinsman/masteringnodejsmodulespackages/outline.md

 - Load via require
 - Execute behaviors

+### Advanced Module Topics [Chris]
+- How does nodejs find a module?
+- How are circular references handled?

 ## Module 2 - Module Design Patterns
 ### Exports a Namespace [Jeremy]
 ### Exports a Function [Chris]